 Temperatures start to rise and the dry season fully kicks in across Laos, Myanmar, Cambodia, and Laos.
 Thailand also get increasingly dry and hot and November marks the beginning of the high season in the aforementioned countries.
 Visitors start to troop in and prices start to go up.

 Pleasant weather and the holidays make December one of the busiest months in Southeast Asia.
 It’s advisable you book at least three months in advance if you intend to visit at this time to get good deals and ensure availability.
-I have followed my itinerary between Singapore and Bangkok in December and had glorious weather for the most part of the trip.
+I followed my itinerary between Singapore and Bangkok in December and had glorious weather for the most part of the trip.

 Peak, Shoulder, And Off-Peak Seasons in Southeast Asia

 November to February is the peak season for most parts of Southeast Asia due to the dry and warm weather.
-The only downside is the crowds which makes accommodation and even food more expensive.
+The only downside is the crowds which make accommodation and even food more expensive.
 You may need to book early in advance to secure accommodation.

 March to May is the shoulder season.
 Weather conditions are still fair although predictable short bursts of rain can still occur.
 You’ll need to pack a rain jacket at this time to prepare for the rain.

-June to October is the off season as the monsoon winds bring the rain with heavy downpours occurring in the afternoon and evening.
+June to October is the off-season as the monsoon winds bring the rain with heavy downpours occurring in the afternoon and evening.